Monitoring the calibration of probability forecasts with an application to concept drift detection involving image classification: Calibration background

 Suppose a model of interest $M$ has been trained on a set of relevant input data $Q_{\text{train}}$ and binary outcome data $y_{\text{train}}$.
 The model can now be used to output predictions.
 Let $M(Q) = x$ represent the model predictions for generic $Q$ (training or otherwise) where $0 \leq x \leq 1$ is the model's outputted probability-scale prediction.
 In our forthcoming example, the CNN is $M$, the input data $Q$ is an image that is being classified as an animal or a vehicle, $y=1$ if the image contains a vehicle and $y=0$ if the image contains an animal, and $x$ is the confidence score the CNN outputs in favor of the image containing a vehicle rather than an animal.
 The concern is that these $x$ values may be highly accurate (e.g., low misclassification rate, high area under a receiving operator characteristic curve), but the values $x$ may be uncalibrated and not correspond to the actual rates that vehicles appear in images.

-We address (i)-(iii) with the linear log odds (LLO) model used in \cite{Guthrie2024boldness} and supporting software \citep{Guthrie2024brcal}, because the LLO likelihood function is extremely flexible, effective, and convenient to implement in our proposed calibration CUSUM chart.
+We address (i)-(iii) with the linear log odds (LLO) model used in \textcite{Guthrie2024boldness} and supporting software \parencite{Guthrie2024brcal}, because the LLO likelihood function is extremely flexible, effective, and convenient to implement in our proposed calibration CUSUM chart.
+We have found that the LLO function is extremely flexible and able to characterize a wide variety of forms of miscalibration.
+For example, the simulation study in \textcite{Guthrie2024boldness} shows the ability of the LLO calibration framework to detect miscalibration that follows the Prelec function \parencite{Prelec1998probability} in addition to the LLO function.
 The LLO function is as follows:

 where $\delta$ is a log-odds shift parameter and $\gamma$ is a log-odds scale parameter.
 Equation (\ref{eq:llo}) is the mathematical expression that results from transforming $x$ to the log-odds scale, shifting the log-odds by $\delta$ and scaling by $\gamma$, then transforming back to the probability scale to obtain the adjusted forecast $g(x;\delta,\gamma)$.
 Note that if $\delta=\gamma=1$ then no adjustment occurs, i.e. $g(x;\delta=1,\gamma=1)=x$.
 In practice the recalibration step is usually performed using data separate from the training data so as to ensure the model produces well calibrated predictions for data it was not trained on.